 I am working on an anthology of “Steampunked Nursery Rhymes.”
 What started as my first short story published in HCS’s Steam & Steel: Thirteen Riveting Tales became a project for me.
 “To Fetch A Pale of Water” was my version of the origin story for that nursery rhyme.
 “Along Came A Spider” came after for HCS’s Dark anthology.
 “Petite Beau Peep” will soon be published for HCS’s Dark and Stormy anthology.

-In the mean time, I wrote another short story “Falling Down” (London Bridges).
+In the mean time, I wrote another short story “Falling Down” (London Bridge is Falling Down).
 I had published the first part of that story here a while back.
 Things have taken their own course, now.
 I must finish what I have started!
 I am aiming for ten stories, but will be happy if I am inspired to write more before this project feels finished.

 Death reaches all beings, no matter how wealthy or pure in heart.
 No one knew this more than the urchins who scurried about the London streets.
 Death crouched with them in the cold nights.
 Death did not take into consideration their short time on earth.

 Jack understood this.
 He waited, silent as the shadow that enveloped him, for the right moment.
 His target shuffled down the street in the tell-tale way of the elderly who had lost their agility.
 Jack knew he would never reach that state.
 He would remain as nimble as a spider until hunger finally took him.
 He accepted he would never have stories of wisdom and experience to impart on the young, as this man no doubt took pleasure in doing.